Dear Brides & Grooms,

 An unplugged wedding is when you ask your guests to put their electronics (anything with a camera) away during your ceremony.

-It's you asking them to be present and experience the moment WITH YOU in REAL TIME (something that is so rare and special now-a-days).
+It's like you're asking them to be present and experience the moment WITH YOU in REAL TIME (something that is so rare and special now-a-days).

 More reasons why you should do one...